 Impsy is a red-purple base with a golden shimmer.
 It is the creamiest of the five I chose.
 I think it is a very wearable duochrome, and it seems quite elegant.
 My only warning is it was a bit hard to wash off and left a small stain on my arm (when I washed with only water).
 It may not be for those with sensitive skin.
 I noticed this was a trend for most Femme Fatale red-toned eyeshadows.

 Along with the eyeshadows I chose, I received three sample colors, as well.
 Again, Pixie Epoxy on the left, bare skin on the right of each swatch.
 These were Ruby Wings, Dispersion, and Ruins of Stardust.
 Dispersion is a duochrome, so I tried to take a photo capturing the shift:

 When I saw Ruby Wings, I actually at first thought it might be a blush or lipstick sample because it was so bright red.
 It’s a matte bright red with maybe a pink tone to it.
 I actually can’t think of any occasion or combination that this would ever be wearable in.
 I know that’s personal preference, but I try not to look like I have red eyes for crying for the most part.
 Anyways, maybe I can blend it super sheer as a blush instead.
 Also, like most Femme Fatale red shades, this left a bit of a stain when washed with water.

 Ruins of Stardust

 Ruins of Stardust is very true to its name.
-My camera couldn’t capture it’s true glittery nature, but it is a true burgundy or wine shade with TONS of sparkles.
-Very pretty and works perfectly over Pixie Epoxy.
+My camera couldn’t capture its true glittery nature, but it is a true burgundy or wine shade with TONS of sparkles.
+Very pretty and works perfectly with Pixie Epoxy.